danielrcollins1/OED-Expanded/x-campaign-material.md

 |**Threat Rank**        |**I**        |**II**|**III**|**IV**|**V**|**VI**|||               |                                    |

 Next, determine the type of creature encountered.
 This is done with a d6 as shown below:

  	1: Animal Type		2-3: Humanoid Type	4-6: Monster Type

-Finally, once you know the general category of creature and the (Equivalent) Hit Die range, select or otherwise determine the one you wish to use (see appendix A or Vol II), adding it to your encounter table, taking care to note the “number appearing” and “percent in lair” values.
+Finally, once you know the general category of creature and the (Equivalent) Hit Die range, select or otherwise determine the one you wish to use (see [OED Monster Matrix](http://www.oedgames.com/addons/houserules/OED-MonsterMatrix.pdf) or Vol II), adding it to your encounter table, taking care to note the “number appearing” and “percent in lair” values.

 You will repeat the process until you have a filled out encounter chart (typically 6 entries to start).
 You may wish to pick creatures along a theme, allowing that first determination to set the tone for the region.
 You may also want to reserve one entry for pitfalls, man-traps, or other tricks/phenomena.

 #### Number Appearing and % in Lair
-When stocking a wilderness, use the number appearing and guidelines in volume 2 or in OED Monster Database.
+When stocking a wilderness, use the number appearing and guidelines in volume 2 or in [OED Monster Database](https://github.com/danielrcollins1/Arena/blob/master/MonsterDatabase.csv).
 The numbers of creatures in the wilds are not constrained by the limits of dungeon corridors.
 The “% in lair” statistic is rolled when the encounter comes up.
 This will indicate that the party has encountered the lair of such creatures (camp, hut, cave, etc.)  Note on the map for future development.

 ### Adjustment and Final Touches